Last Updated on February 26, 2023

 A vaginal exam by finger or scope will allow the vet to check for pus, blood, feces, or deformities.

-Different options in treating vaginal inflammation in dogs
+Options for treating vaginal inflammation in dogs

 Once the vet has confirmed the diagnosis of vaginitis, a treatment plan customized specifically for your dog will be provided.